Divorce in the Age of COVID-19

 If you are divorcing, or planning on getting a divorce, or thinking about getting a divorce, the pandemic is not the end of the world.
 It does not make divorcing impossible.
 The court systems are functioning, though a lot of processes have changed because of the pandemic and the need to limit personal contact.

 Both King and Snohomish courts have opened up access to the court system.
-There are limitations: motions for temporary orders are beinh heard in the afternoons in King County, and there are limits on the number of motions that can be noted each day.
-That lengthens the actual time to get a hearing in court (for non-emergency motions) from 14 days to 21+ days, at this point.
+There are limitations: motions for temporary orders are being heard in the afternoons in King County, and there are limits on the number of motions that can be noted each day.
+That lengthens the actual time to get a hearing in court (for non-emergency motions) from 14 days to six to eight weeks at this point.

 Trials are all being held on Zoom.
-That will be the case for the forseeable future (give the Washington pandemic status right now.)
+That will be the case for the foreseeable future.
+At the last meeting, King County attorneys were told this might end up being permanent.
 Preparation for trials is a lot more intensive that it used to be.
-Much the same decisions will be made; but there will be a lot more preparation beforehand.

 If you are in the middle of a divorce, you MUST keep checking the County website.
 Both county courts are operating under emergency orders that greatly limit your ability to get a decision from the court.
 See: